 Who is HIIT for?

-Most people will be able to execute HIIT workouts to reap the benefits which will be discussed further in greater detail.
+Most people will be able to execute HIIT workouts to reap the benefits.
 However, there are some people who should not perform high-intensity workouts due to their health.

-Anyone who suffers from the following should avoid HIIT workouts until their health improves:
+Anyone who suffers from the following should avoid HIIT sessions until their health improves:

 - Anyone who is injured or who suffers from heart, joint or back problems